NO SAFE SPACES

-No Safe Spaces is a series of true stories as experienced by a Marine who arrived in Vietnam when he was 18 and left when he was 20.
+The 1st edition of No Safe Spaces was a series of true short stories written by a Marine who arrived in Vietnam when he was 18 and left when he was 20.
+The first edition is no longer in print and was replaced by the 2nd edition which includes all of the first edition and another 70 pages.

 The first in a series of true war stories by a 19 year old Marine in Vietnam.
 During Operation Mameluke Thrust, not long after the TET offensive, the 7th Marine Regiment of the 1st Marine Division went in search of the North Vietnamese Army forces in the jungle covered mountains where the enemy lived and prepared for their attacks.
 The Marines were hunting, and the NVA were ready for them.
 One of the several battles was an ambush at a waterfall where almost an entire Marine platoon was lost.